Winter Short Term

 DESCRIPTION

 This class will explore these questions in developing a better understanding of tourism marketing and how Ireland has become a leader in this sector.
-The class will utilize a readings list, case studies, social media and site visits to explore this topic.
+The class will utilize a reading list, case studies, social media, and site visits to explore this topic.

 FACULTY